JimLynchCodes/rust-cli-examples/03_arg_parse/README.md

 The first argument should be required (the program errors or panics if it is not supplied with `cargo run`).

-The second argument is optional- if it is not supplied the program continues successfully, but if it is supplied then it is printed to the console.
+The second argument is optional- if it is not supplied the program continues successfully, and arg2 is set to the `None` Option variant.

+Also, the cli tool should accept an optional flag.
+The flag can be passed as the long version `--flag` or the short version `-f`, and the flag take a positive integer as a parameter.
+The cli tool should print the number to the console, or just "None" if called without the flag.

 If both arguments are passed with `cargo run` then both are printed to the console.

-Additional arguments are ignored or (cause an error).
+Additional arguments are ignored (or cause an error, up to you).

-_Note: Don't worry about handling flags and fancier things just yet!
-In this exercise just handle the args as ___positional arguments___.

 <br/>